czonios/pso-rs/README.md

 }

 let config = Config {
-    dimensions: vec![2],    // dimension shape of each particle
+    // dimension shape of each particle
+    dimensions: vec![2],
+    // problem bounds in each dimension
-    bounds: (-5.0, 10.0),   // problem bounds
+    bounds: (-5.0, 10.0),
-    t_max: 10000,           // maximum no. of objective function computations
+    // maximum no. of objective function computations
+    t_max: 10000,
-    ..Config::default()     // leave the rest of the params as default };
+    // leave the rest of the params as default ..Config::default()
+};

-let pso = pso_rs::run(config, objective_function, terminate).unwrap();
+let pso = pso_rs::run(config,
+                objective_function,
+                Some(terminate)).unwrap();

 let model = pso.model;
 println!("Model: {:?} ", model.get_f_best());
 ```